csq/subdivx-dl/README.md

     subdivx-dl 'Silicon Valley S01E01' --order-by-downloads

-Download subtitle in specific directory
+Download subtitle in specific directory (directory is create if it does not exist)

     subdivx-dl 'Silicon Valley S01E01' -l ~/Downloads/MyDirectory/